-Uncontrolled machine movement can crush or cause loss of control resulting in death, serious injury, or damage to property and equipment.
-Install all safety lockup devices before working under or transporting this equipment.
+Uncontrolled movement of equipment can cause loss of control and could result in death, serious injury, or damage to property and equipment.
+Install all safety lockup devices before transporting equipment.

 LIFT/GROUND DRIVE WHEEL BEARING REPACK OR REPLACEMENT

 - 1. Raise tire clear of ground and remove wheel. - 2.
 Remove double jam nuts and slide hub from spindle. - 3.
 Remove bearings and cups and discard if bearings are being replaced.
 Clean hub and dry.
 Remove bearings only and not cups if repacking. - 4.
 Press in new bearing cups with thickest edge facing in.
 (Bearing replacement procedure only.) - 5.
 Pack bearings with heavy duty wheel bearing grease thoroughly forcing grease between roller cone and bearing cage.
 Fill space between bearing cups and hub with grease. - 6.
 Place inner bearing in place. - 7.
 Clean spindle and install hub. - 8.
 Install outer bearing and jam nut.
 Tighten jam nut while rotating hub until there is some drag.
 This ensures all bearing surfaces are in contact.
 Back off jam nut 1/4 turn or until there is only slight drag when rotating hub.
 Install second jam nut to lock against first. - 9.
 Install wheel on hub.
 Tighten hardware evenly.